scoheb/release-service-catalog/pipelines/managed/push-artifacts-to-cdn/README.md

 | taskGitUrl                      | The url to the git repo where the release-service-catalog tasks to be used are stored                  | Yes | https://github.com/konflux-ci/release-service-catalog.git |
 | taskGitRevision                 | The revision in the taskGitUrl repo to be used                                                         | No       | -               |

+## Changes in 0.2.0
+* Update all tasks that now support trusted artifacts to specify the stepAction* parameters

 ## Changes in 0.1.0
 * Align workspace name with changes in the apply-mapping task